mkumar183/my-diaries/building high performance teams/02 - Cricket Team as an Example of Cross Functional Team.md

 # Cricket Teams as a Model for Cross-Functional Scrum Teams

 ![[Pasted image 20240614220825.png]]
 In my previous article, [Importance of Cross-Functional Teams](https://medium.com/@mkumar183/the-importance-of-building-cross-functional-teams-for-high-performing-agile-development-4a81ed764199), we explored the initial steps of envisioning your teams as **their own startups by structuring them as cross-functional units**.
-Today, let’s take that analogy further by analyzing how a cricket team, much like other sports teams, is organized and structured as a cross-functional team.
+Today, let’s take that analogy further by analyzing how a cricket team, much like other sports teams, is organized and structured as a cross-functional team with **highly cross skilled team players**.
 This comparison can help us understand the benefits of cross-functional teams over skill-based structuring.

 Cricket teams and scrum teams, despite their differences, serve as prime examples of how cross-functional collaboration can lead to success.
 Understanding the similarities between these groups sheds light on the importance of diverse roles, strong leadership, and cohesive teamwork.
 This article delves into the parallels between a cricket team and a scrum team, emphasizing the benefits of cross-functional teams and how they can be more effective than skill-based teams.
 ### Skills and Roles in a Cricket Team